cetz-package/cetz/src/styles.typ

     inset: .05,   // The inner length of triangular shaped marks
     sep: .1,      // The distance between multiple marks along their path
     reverse: false, // Reverse tip direction
+    flip: false,      // Mirror mark at its half between base and tip
     slant: none,      // Slanting (0deg/none: no slanting)
     z-up: (0,1,0),// If a mark is pointing to +ve or -ve z, the mark will be drawn with width on the axis perpendicular to its direction and this vector.
     start: none,  // Mark start symbol(s)